Je m'appelle Barbra

-Je m'appelle Barbra (1966) is the eighth studio album released by Barbra Streisand.
+Je m'appelle Barbra (1966) is the eighth studio album released by American singer Barbra Streisand.
 She sings much of the album in French.

 The album peaked at #5 on the Billboard 200, and was certified gold by the RIAA on April 24, 2002, almost 36 years after its original release.
 It was also Streisand's last album to make the Top 10 until 1971, when Stoney End reached #10.